 Do you have questions about Quake?
 We have compiled some frequently asked questions and provided answers below.
 If you have additional questions, please contact us.

 Pre-ordered theme t-shirts will be available for pick-up upon your arrival at Quake.
 Ask at the registration booth where to pick up the shirts.
-T-shirts will also be available for purchase at the Quake sales table, but the discounted pre-order price expires on the Standard Registration Deadline date for your specific Quake.
+T-shirts will also be available for purchase at the Quake sales table, but the discounted pre-order price of $12 expires on the Standard Registration Deadline date for your specific Quake.

 No. If someone in your group cancels, we encourage you to find a replacement person to use their registration.
 You may switch out registrants at no additional fee.
 We do not know the specific names of your group members until you turn in the completed Housing Form at the Adult Leader’s Meeting Friday night at Quake.
 If you need a different wristband, bring the wrong wristband to the Quake Information Booth and we will switch it for the correct color wristband.